 We do not pay medical bills.
 Be aware that U.S. Medicare/Medicaid does not apply overseas.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.
 Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.

 Prescription Medications: The Italian Ministry of Health sets rules defining who and how prescriptions and medications can be imported into Italy.
 However, the Ministry of Health website does not have information in English.
 According to the Ministry of Health, foreigners entering Italy are allowed to bring personal medications for a period of 30 days, but it is recommended that travelers also bring a copy of their prescription with them.
 Travelers should not bring excess supplies of prescription drugs into the country and cannot bring prescription drugs for other people.

-That the medication is essential for the patient, that he/she would be put in a life-threatening situation without it.
+The medication is essential for the patient, that he/she would be put in a life-threatening situation without it.

-That there is no substitute or equivalent medication available on the Italian market.
+There is no substitute or equivalent medication available on the Italian market.

 Delays in the release of medications by Italian Customs received by mail or by courier services are common.

 In parts of Italy, the lack of adequate trash disposal and incineration sites has led to periodic accumulations of garbage.
 In some cases, residents have burned garbage, resulting in toxic emissions that can aggravate respiratory problems.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.